Recursion operators and bi-Hamiltonian representations of cubic evolutionary (2+1)-dimensional systems

 The paper is organized as follows.
 In Section \ref{sec-Lagrange}, we obtain all equations \eqref{F} that have the Euler-Lagrange form and derive their Lagrangians.
 In Subsection \ref{sec-2comp}, we convert our equations to two-component forms and construct degenerate Lagrangians for the two-component systems.
 In Section \ref{sec-hamilton}, using the Dirac's theory of constraints we obtain the Hamiltonian operator $J_0$ and Hamiltonian density $H_1$ ending up with the Hamiltonian form of each of our systems.
-In Section \ref{sec-symcond}, we convert the symmetry condition to a skew-factorized form for one-parameter Lagrangian cubic PDEs from Section \ref{sec-Lagrange} and immediately extract Lax pairs and recursion relations for symmetries.
-The results are given in six Subsections for the cases when only a single parameter out of $a_5$, $c_4$, $c_5$, $c_6$, $c_7$, $c_8$ is nonzero.
-In Section \ref{sec-biHam}, for reader's convenience we give a summary of notations used for bi-Hamiltonian systems in the following sections and some remarks concerning the second Hamiltonian operator.
-In Sections \ref{sec-a5}, \ref{sec-c4}, \ref{sec-c5}, \ref{sec-c6}, \ref{sec-c7} and \ref{sec-c8}, we derive the recursion operator $R$ in a $2\times 2$ matrix form, the second Hamiltonian operator $J_1=RJ_0$ and Hamiltonian density $H_0$ for two-component forms of the above-mentioned equations, thus providing bi-Hamiltonian representations of these systems.
+In Section \ref{sec-integr}, we give some comments on the integrability of multi-dimensional dispersionless equations and present an outline of the method of hydrodynamic reductions \cite{ferkhus3} by E. Ferapontov et. al., together with its illustration by the example of the dKP equation.
+Further we specify a subclass of cubic equations of the form \eqref{Fsol} for which we seek for recursion operators and bi-Hamiltonian structures.
+In Section \ref{sec-symcond}, we show how converting the symmetry condition to a skew-factorized form we immediately extract Lax pair and recursion relations for symmetries.
+In three subsequent subsections, we obtain explicit results for cubic equations depending only on three parameters.
+In Section \ref{sec-biHam}, for reader's convenience we give a summary of notations used for bi-Hamiltonian system in the following sections and some remarks concerning the second Hamiltonian operator.